maxim-levy/banking-challenge/README.md

-# quoine-banking
+# banking-challange
-Interview test for quoine
+Banking programming challange.

 ## Install
 You will need to install the cap'n libs inorder to edit the protocols.